ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 teaching: 5
 exercises: 5
 questions:
-- "What are the different tools used to build ABMs"
+- "What are the different tools used to build ABMs."
 objectives:
-- "Increased awareness of the tools used to build ABMs "
+- "Increased awareness of the tools used to build ABMs."

 keypoints:
-- "NetLogo is simple to use, well supported, and a great starting point  for agent-based modelling"
+- "NetLogo is simple to use, well supported, and a great starting point  for agent-based modelling."
 - "NetLogo simulations need to be 'setup', then they 'go'"
-- "Ticks can be an arbitary unit of time"
+- "Ticks can be an arbitrary unit of time."
-- "Plots, graphs, numbers can be used to output the results of your model"
+- "Plots, graphs, and numbers can be used to output the results of your model."
-- "Can run multiple simulations using the NetLogo BehaviourSpace feature"
+- "Can run multiple simulations using the NetLogo BehaviourSpace feature."

 ---